hbfreed/Picklebot/README.md

 Picklebot Logo
 Overview

-Welcome to Picklebot, a computer vision project aimed at developing an automated umpire to call balls and strikes in baseball using MobileNet, a deep learning model.
-This README will provide an overview of the project, its purpose, setup instructions, usage guidelines, and future improvements.
+We present Picklebot, a computer vision project aimed at developing an automated umpire to call balls and strikes in baseball using mobile architectures, including MobileNet V3 and (eventually) MobileViT V1 & V2.